 Attaining a QCE greatly enhances employment prospects and future opportunities for young Queenslanders.
-This is why ensuring every Queensland state school student has the opportunity to achieve these qualifications by the end of Year 12 is a priority for the department under the
+This is why ensuring every Queensland state school student has the opportunity to achieve these qualifications by the end of Year 12 is a priority for the department under our vision for

 QCIA recognises and reports the achievements of students whose learning is part of an individualised learning program (ILP).